 - The CTA button opens up the two-step opt-in form for the ebook.

-By creating a unique post-click experience for every ad, Oracle improves its chances of increasing advertising conversions by meeting their target market’s needs.
+By creating a unique post-click landing page for every ad, Oracle improves its chances of increasing advertising conversions by meeting their target market’s needs.

 Compare the experiences to the homepage

 Compare all three personalized experiences featured above with what a search user sees if they searched for Oracle by name.
 For this particular search, Oracle does not run ads on themselves, so instead of clicking a paid search ad, users click the organic link and go to the homepage:

 - The headline and subheadline give a general overview of Oracle’s services and doesn’t focus on any particular offer as the previous examples did.